meditative-coder/Django-Blog-App/README.md

 This is complete end-to-end project.

-You can find the application at https://myawsmdjangoblogapp.herokuapp.com/
+You can find the deployed application at https://myawsmdjangoblogapp.herokuapp.com/